 Positions on CFDs on shares reflect the trend of the equities to which they are linked, for example, dividends to which the trader is entitled are paid if the position is long, whereas the equivalent will be charged if the trader holds a short position.
 A brief overview of the main corporate events is set forth below.

-Dividends are calculated when the ex-dividend date on the underlying equity market has expired (such procedure is also valid for special dividends).
-In the case of long positions, matured dividends are credited to the customer’s account, whereas the corresponding amount is deducted for short positions.
+Dividends are calculated on the ex-dividend date on the underlying equity market (such procedure is also valid for special dividends).

 Stock split / Reverse stock split

 New positions that are opened are allocated on the effective date of the corporate action.
 All of the positions are closed at the opening price, without calculating profit, and are reopened calculating the quantity of stock and the relative price.
 All open positions are also modified.

 On the issue date of the rights, the subscription price of the underlying share is checked against the closing price of the share on the last trading day before the ex-date.
 The subscription price is deemed to be “in the money” when it is below the closing price of the share on the last trading day before the ex-date and vice versa – it is “out of the money” when it is above the share price on the last trading day before the ex-date.
 If the subscription price is in the money, the share CFD positions of all traders, that have open Long or Short positions in the underlying share, will be increased accordingly.
 If the subscription price is out of the money, the share CFD positions will remain unchanged.
 The number of the new shares to be added to the existing positions will be calculated by multiplying the outstanding volume by the subscription ratio.

 Traders who have CFDs on shares cannot launch takeover bids on the security.

 Positions related to CFDs on underlying equities will be allocated ex-date.
 Traders with short positions will be charged the corresponding amount, while traders with long positions will be credited.